Zakrzewski family murders: Plea of guilt and sentencing

-On March 19, 1996, before he could officially claim trial, Zakrzewski pleaded guilty to all three counts of murdering his wife and two children in the first degree.
+On March 19, 1996, before he could officially claim trial, Zakrzewski pleaded guilty to all three counts of murdering his wife and two children.

-A sentencing trial was subsequently conducted before an Okaloosa County jury, and the prosecution sought the maximum sentence of death for all three counts of first-degree murder, citing that the murders were especially heinous, atrocious or cruel, while the defense sought life imprisonment on the basis that due to Zakrzewski's choice of weapons, the family died painlessly and quickly during the attack.
+A sentencing trial was subsequently conducted before an Okaloosa County jury, and the prosecution sought the maximum sentence of death for all three counts of first degree murder, citing that the murders were especially heinous, atrocious or cruel, while the defense sought life imprisonment on the basis that due to Zakrzewski's choice of weapons, the family died painlessly and quickly during the attack.